Political economy of finance, debt and development

 - An ability to use empirically-formed analysis to identity gaps and tensions between theory and practice

-Teaching will take the form of a three-hour seminar per week.
+Teaching will take the form of a two-hour seminar per week.

 Method of assessment